 Things to consider before entering into a Bank Guarantee Agreement

-When a beneficiary enters into a bank guarantee agreement it is very important that the following factors are properly considered especially in the case of foreign entities getting bank guarantees from banks outside their home country.
+When a beneficiary enters into a bank guarantee agreement the following factors must be properly considered especially in the case of foreign entities getting bank guarantees from banks outside their home country.
 The significant points to consider are stated below:

 (i).
 Terms and conditions of the bank guarantee agreement